Triangle

 If you are a resident of England and qualify for UK fee status, you may be eligible for a Student Finance England Master’s Loan.
 If you are eligible, you can apply for a three-year loan, with payments spread equally across the number of years you expect to study.
 While you can apply for an extension to your study period, your loan payment period cannot be extended.
 If you apply for a three-year loan, but complete your study in two, you will forfeit the final year of payments.

-Please note: it is the student’s responsibility to check they meet the requirements of the loan provider before applying.
+Please note: it is your responsibility to check you meet the requirements of the loan provider before applying.
 If you have any questions about the requirements of your loan, please contact your funding provider.

 There are many ways to fund your postgraduate course, from scholarships to government loans.